loic425/PagerfantaBundle/README.md

 ### Twitter Bootstrap

-The bundle also has a Twitter Bootstrap view.
+The bundle has support for views using Twitter Bootstrap.

 For Bootstrap 2: